ieve

 Celebration of Christ's birth:

 While there is no Scriptural directive to celebrate the birth of Christ, most Christians do celebrate His birth and do so on December 25th.
 Other Christians, (Armenian and some Eastern Orthodox Churches) celebrate the birth on January 6th.
-Still other Christians believe the December 25th celebration of the birth of Christ is pagan in that it is believed this celebration is derived from pagan sun worship.
+Still other Christians (Jehovah Witnesses, various Church of God groups) believe the December 25th celebration of the birth of Christ is pagan in that it is believed this celebration is derived from pagan sun worship.
 Therefore, it is believed the Christmas celebration should be abandoned by Christians.
 (See my essay on this issue at http://theologicalperspectives.com/the-christmas-controversy).
+Skeptics believe there are irreconcilable differences between the Matthew and Luke accounts of the birth of Christ and therefore believe the birth account is false (Go to "The Star of Bethlehem" for a comprehensive discussion of this issue).

 Good Friday, Easter Sunday Tradition: